SNRAL

 Special features

-The waters of perennial Convict Creek flow through the reserve.
+Perennial Convict Creek flows through the reserve.
 The creek is divided into channels for manipulative studies.
 In addition, a diversion supplies water to a set of nine artificial streams, each 1 m x 50 m long.
-The reserve provides excellent access to the high Sierra Nevada, Mono Lake, Long Valley, Owens Valley, Yosemite National Park, and the Great Basin.
+The reserve provides easy access to the high Sierra Nevada, Mono Lake, Long Valley, Owens Valley, Yosemite National Park, and the Great Basin.

 Habitats